 Welcome to my counselling service, Margaret Meyer Therapy.
 You may have been considering counselling for some time or you may be at a crisis point in your life.
 Whatever has prompted your visit today, I can assure you of my professional approach in every aspect of our counselling relationship.

 I am an experienced and qualified therapeutic counsellor.
-Please read on for information about how I work and my experience.
+Please read on for information about my experience, and how I work .
 As well, I invite you to click on the link (above) to my website, which offers more information and resources.

-- I offer assistance for couples, family members or work partners experiencing relationship difficulties.
+- I offer specialised help for couples, family members or work partners experiencing relationship difficulties.

 - I provide time-limited, short and long-term work for depression, bereavement, personality issues, stresses arising from major life change, anxiety and loss, including the loss of a relationship or a professional identity.